 The primary purpose of Zhang Enli’s painting practice was to transform everyday objects’ physicality into the materiality of painting.
 Faced with the mainstream trend of “grand themes” and “technological spectacles,” Zhang Enli decided to abandon the refinement and tedium brought about by an overly mature painting technique and instead shifted his focus to the rudimentary state of life.
 With direct and swift brushstrokes, he interpreted this gaze by picturing simplicity and authenticity.
 This need for immediacy drove him to paint directly on to walls, more or less echoing the “primitive style” of ancient frescoes.
 Since then, these paintings have developed into the “Space Painting” series.
 In “Space Painting” projects such as the Kochi-Muziris Biennale in India, The Institute of Contemporary Arts in London, Villa Croce in Genoa, and Galleria Borghese in Rome, he has freed himself from the limitations of the frame and painted directly on the walls as well as architectural components of the site.
 His painting incorporates as well as resists the wall as an overwhelming intervention in space.
 Sometimes the artist uses hundreds and thousands of cardboard boxes to form a private space, where he can paint spontaneously.
 In this exhibition, Zhang Enli’s “Space Paintings” experiments with larger scale and newer materials and presents visually shifting images to suggest the concept “A Room That Can Move”.

-Zhang Enli is a renowned Chinese contemporary artist, born in Jilin Province in 1965.
+About the artist Zhang Enli is a renowned Chinese contemporary artist, born in Jilin Province in 1965.
 He graduated from the Arts & Design Institute of Wuxi Technical University, China in 1989, and taught at the Arts and Design Institute of Donghua University.
 Now he lives and works in Shanghai.
 Zhang Enli’s works have been frequently displayed in major art institutions around the world, including solo shows at Galleria Borghese, Rome, Italy (2019), Firstsite, Colchester, UK (2018), The Institute of Contemporary Arts, London, UK (2013), the Shanghai Art Museum, China (2011), and the Kunsthalle Bern, Switzerland (2009), as well as group shows at the Fondazione Prada, Milan, Italy (2018), Museum of Contemporary Art, Antwerp, Belgium (2018), Centre Georges Pompidou, Paris, France (2016), Contemporary Art Museum PAC Milan, Italy (2015), and the Museum Lembroucke in Germany (2015), amongst many others.
 Zhang Enli was invited to take part in the 1st Antarctic Biennale (2017), the Gwangju Biennale (2010), the Kochi-Muziris Biennale (2012), the Yokohama Triennale (2014), the Shanghai Biennale (2008), and other international events.
 His works can be found in the collections of the Musée de Beauregard, Centre Georges Pompidou, Tate Modern, Royal Academy of Arts, M+ Museum, and Shanghai Art Museum.

-Hou Hanru is a prolific author and curator based in Rome, Paris and San Francisco.
+About the Curator Hou Hanru is a prolific author and curator based in Rome, Paris and San Francisco.
 He is currently the Artistic Director of MAXXI (the National Museum of 21st Century Arts and National Museum of Architecture), Rome, Italy.

-Founded on October 1st, 2012, the Power Station of Art (PSA), whose architecture was renovated from a former power plant, is the first state-run museum dedicated to contemporary art in mainland China, which is also the hosting organization for the Shanghai Biennale.
+About PSA Founded on October 1st, 2012, the Power Station of Art (PSA), whose architecture was renovated from a former power plant, is the first state-run museum dedicated to contemporary art in mainland China, which is also the hosting organization for the Shanghai Biennale.
 As the “production workshop” of new urban culture, the PSA is striving to provide the public with an open platform for contemporary cultural and art display, to promote cooperation and knowledge production across different cultural and artistic categories.